axios/axios/README.md

   });
 ```

-Using the `validateStatus` config option, you can define HTTP code(s) that should throw an error.
+Using the `validateStatus` config option, you can override the default condition (status >= 200 && status < 300) and define HTTP code(s) that should throw an error.

 ```js
 axios.get('/user/12345', {